 - 1. Log into Pulse One as an administrator. - 2.
-Click the Appliances menu and then the Appliances tab.

-- 3. Select the appliance that you want to remove and click its Actions icon ([‡]). - 4.
+Click the Appliances menu and then the Appliances tab. - The Appliances tab displays all current appliances. - 3.
+Select the appliance that you want to remove and click its Actions icon (§). - 4.
 Click Remove Appliance to remove the appliance from Pulse One.